Best hydration packs for mountain biking 2024 – comfortable ways to carry water and essential kit

 Not fully waterproof, so be careful with your valuables or extra layers on wet days

-While many of the hydration packs listed here are meant to be worn on your back, if you hate getting sweaty and would rather keep that part of your body clear, then a hip-mounted hydration pack is a far better option.
+While many of the best hydration packs in this guide are meant to be worn on your back, if you hate getting a sweaty back and would rather keep pack weight around your waist, then a hip-mounted hydration pack is a far better option.

-For more reasons why we love it, check out our Evoc Hip Pack Pro 3L review.
+For more reasons why we make this pack our best overall, check out our Evoc Hip Pack Pro 3L review.

 Specifications